decentraland/documentation/content/creator/quests/client.md

 #### Installation

-##### Via the Editor
+##### Via the VS Code Extension

 Follow the steps in [Install a dependency]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md#install-a-dependency" >}}):

-1. Open the Decentraland Editor tab on Visual Studio.
+1. Open the Decentraland tab on Visual Studio.
 Note that the bottom section lists all of your project's currently installed dependencies.

 2. Click the `+` icon on the header of the **Dependencies** view.